 July 17, 2020 / Eternal Team

-Anyone who has worked with SSL knows about SSL.
+Anyone who has worked with secure applications knows about SSL.
 However, do you know, how to generate CSR in Linux on an AWS instance?

 We can also generate a Private Key and this Private Key is needed when we Install the SSL Certificate on our Server after SSL Certificate is purchased.
 We can generate and share the CSR with the Certificate Authority for purchasing/renewing the SSL Certificate for our website.